-Bannock County Elections Office sets date for Republican Assessor race recount - NewsBreak
+Bannock County Elections Office sets date for Republican assessor race recount - NewsBreak

-BANNOCK COUNTY, Idaho (KIFI) – The Bannock County Elections Office is preparing to conduct an official recount for the Bannock County Assessor’s Republican Primary race on Wednesday.
+The Bannock County Elections Office is preparing to conduct an official recount for the Bannock County Assessor’s Republican Primary race on Wednesday, June 1, at 11:00 a.m.

 As per Idaho Code 34-2309, a losing candidate for election may request a free recount of the votes if the winning margin is less than or equal to one-tenth of one percent (0.1%) of the total votes cast or five votes, whichever is greater.